modelab/grasshopper-primer/en/1-foundations/1-6/3_Working with Meshes.md

 **Triangulate**

 In order to ensure each face is planar, or to export a mesh to a different software that might not allow quad faces, it is sometimes necessary to triangulate a mesh.
-Using the **Triangulate** component, each quad face is replaced with two triangle faces.
+Using the **Triangulate** component, each quad face is replaced with two triangle faces by creating a new edge along the shortest diagonal of the face.

 ![IMAGE]()
 >Image showing triangluated mesh

 **Weld**

-In the last section, we noticed that a single vertex can be shared by adjacent faces and the normal for that vertex is calculated as the average of the two faces, allowing a smoother visualization.
+In the last section, we noticed that a single vertex can be shared by adjacent faces and the normal for that vertex is calculated as the average of the adjacent faces, allowing a smoother visualization.
 However, it is sometimes desireable to have a sharp crease or seam, where one face does not smoothly transition to the next by way of the vertex normals.
 For this situation, it is necessary for each face to have its own vertex with its own normal.
 The list of vertices would contain at least two point that have the same coordinates, but different indices.

 ![IMAGE]()
 >Faces with shared vertex and list of vertices